jamster02/netherrack-docs/README.md

 Potion(effect, length, *amplifier)
 ```
 - effect - The potion effect name.
-- length - The length of the potion effect in seconds.
+- length - The length of the potion effect in ticks.
 - _*amplifier_ - The potion amplifier, defaults to **1**.

 ### Usage